-For funding purposes, qualifying post-secondary courses are those which are offered through programs or opportunities that are defined in statute.
+For funding purposes, qualifying post-secondary courses are those which are offered through programs or opportunities that are provided for in statute.

-Post-secondary courses are offered in cooperation with an Institution of Higher Education.
-The types of postsecondary courses and programs include:
+Post-secondary courses are offered in cooperation with an accredited college or Institution of Higher Education.
+The types of post-secondary courses include: